 Wingate Plantation was part of the colonial Brick House Plantation of Johns Island.
 Wingate Plantation represents the largest, undeveloped, intact parcel of the original plantation.
 The farmhouse on the property dates back to the 1930’s, when it was constructed by the Jenkins family.

 The Ceremony is nestled among centuries old, majestic oak trees draped in Spanish moss.
 The Reception will take place under a tented patio overlooking a saltwater pond.
-The wedding attire is formal.
+The wedding attire is formal; suits for men, formal cocktail dress, long dress, or pant suit for women.
+Note: the ceremony and cocktail hour take place on grass.

 We want you to be able to really enjoy our wedding day, feeling truly present and in the moment with us.
 We've hired an amazing wedding photographer named Jenna who will be capturing every detail and tear worthy moment.
 We respectfully ask that everyone leave all cameras and cell phones off and away during our ceremony to be completely present and in the moment.
 Of course we will happily share our ceremony photos with you afterward!